Citywide Forum CYPF

 - In 2021, the Citywide Forum’s Children and Young People Mental Health Network, supported by GCVS, carried out a survey to map the extent of third sector mental health and wellbeing services to children, young people and families across Glasgow.
 The survey identified 122 different third sector mental health and wellbeing services for children, young people and families.
 It also highlighted the gaps in provision and the concerns about rising levels of depression and anxiety among young people.
 The survey report has now been published and can be accessed here.

 The Third Sector Child Poverty Network reports into the GCHSCP Challenge Poverty Partnership group, which looks at child poverty issues strategically across the city.
 The group evolved from a series of events hosted by GCVS Everyone’s Children team and CPAG in Scotland.
 The report from the third event, and links to the two previous events are in the link below.

 The network provides a space for collaboration and partnership working to share learning and problem solve issues related to child poverty.
 Recent meetings have discussed fuel poverty, food poverty and poverty-related equalities issues.

 If you are interested in joining any of the networks, please email at email@example.com

 Click on the toggles below to find out about the thematic work of the Forum.

-The Citywide Forum, alongside the Everyone’s Children team, have held networking events in the North West, North East and South areas of the city for local councillors and staff working in health, social care and education to meet up with third sector organisations who provide services for children, young people and families.
+The Citywide Forum, supported by the Everyone’s Children team, hold networking events in the each of the three localities – North West, North East and South – at least once a year.
+These provide an opportunity for local councillors and staff working in health, social care and education to meet up with third sector organisations who provide services for children, young people and families.
 The events have been extremely successful, allowing a variety of statutory partners to make connections for potential partnership working with the third sector in their local area.